ddbj/www/_metabobank/mzB-e.md

 To develop software and APIs for mzB format files, you can use the Hive SDK, a free development environment.
 For more information, please see [here](https://www.reifycs.com/products/hive/).

 The Jupyter Notebook program hivetoolkit to draw chromatograms and mass spectra of mzB files, and to compare metabolite peaks, is developed by using the Hive SDK.
-The hivetoolkit is available from [here] (https://github.com/ddbj/hivetoolkit).
+The hivetoolkit is available from [here](https://github.com/ddbj/hivetoolkit).